-- (1) The biographical information for Eric DeMarco is provided in the section identifying the Director nominees beginning on page 17. - (2) Mr. Goodwin previously served as the Company's President, Public Safety & Security until the Public Safety & Security segment was divested on June 11, 2018.
+(1) The biographical information for Eric DeMarco is provided in the section identifying the Director nominees beginning on page 17.

 Each executive officer holds office until his or her respective successor has been appointed, or until his or her earlier death, resignation or dismissal.
 Historically, our Board has designated our executive officers annually at its first meeting following the annual meeting of stockholders.